perfsonar/quality-assurance/integration-testing/docker/bundle-deb-install-tests/README.md

 # bundle-deb-install-tests

-This project provides ways of testing installation of perfSONAR DEB package-based bundles on Debian-based systems using Docker containers.
+This project provides ways of testing the installation of perfSONAR DEB package-based bundles on Debian-based systems using Docker containers.  **This environment is meant to be used with perfSONAR releases from the 4.x.y series**.
+See the other branches in this repository if you want to test newer versions.

 ## Testing perfSONAR installation on Debian and Ubuntu